 Preparation and applications of Nanostructures.

 Lecture notes provided by the teacher; D.T.J.
 Hurle (Ed.), Handbook of crystal growth (6 volumi), Elsevier 1993; R. Fornari e C. Paorici Eds, Theoretical and technological aspects of crystal growth, Trans Tech Publ 1998; I.V.
 Markov, Crystal growth for beginners, World Scientific 2003;E.A.
 Irene, Electronic materials science, Wiley 2005; M. Noginov and V. Podolskiy Eds, Tutorials in Metamaterials, CRC Press 2012

 Oral examination including:

-- short seminar (max 15 min)on a topic chosen among those dealt with during the course
+- Short seminar (max 15 min) on a topic chosen among those presented in the course